Our Lady of Mercy Catholic High School (Georgia)

 Our Lady of Mercy Catholic High School is a private, Catholic high school in Fayetteville, Georgia, United States.
 It is located in the Roman Catholic Archdiocese of Atlanta.
 It is a Catholic college-preparatory high school located and one of several schools established by Archbishop John F. Donoghue.

 Our Lady of Mercy Catholic High School opened to freshman and sophomore classes in August 2000.

 OLM is fully accredited through District-Wide Accreditation of The Office of Catholic Schools.
 Each school maintains full accreditation through AdvancED (the parent company of SACS – Southern Association of Colleges and Schools).

-Campus
+Merging of schools

-The school is located near the confluence of Fayette, Fulton and Clayton counties.
-Its campus of approximately 48 acres includes an academic building, a field house, two football fields, a baseball field, a soccer field, a tennis court and a small pond.
-The primary football field is also equipped with a full track and field facility.
-In addition, the campus contains a one-mile cross country track.
+On January 22, 2021, it was announced that the schools of Our Lady of Mercy High School and Our Lady of Victory Catholic School would merge into a new PK-12 school at the Our Lady of Mercy campus.
+This new school would be called St. Mary's Academy, and the first school year officially started on August 8, 2022.